eva5covergence/eva5_convergence/Session4_assignment/README.md

-Session 4 Assignment - Team Submission
+## Session 4 Assignment - Team Submission
 Team Members
 1. S.A.Ezhirko
 2. Naga Pavan Kumar Kalepu
 3. Varsha Raveendran
 **********************************************************************************************************************
-Version Number: Version 1.
+### Version Number: Version 1.

 Architecture : ![](Images/Add.png)

+Description : <br />
-Description : Added Batch norm after each layer, number of channels updated in each layer from 8 till 32 geometrically
+* Added Batch norm after each layer
+* Number of channels updated in each layer from 8 till 32 geometrically

 Results : Test accuracy is 99.44% but number of parameters around 21000

 **********************************************************************************************************************
-Version Number: Version 2.
+### Version Number: Version 2.

 Architecture : ![](Images/Add.png)

+Description : <br />
-Description : Reduced number of paramters below 20000 but didn't reach target test accuracy 99.4 %
+* Reduced number of paramters below 20000 but didn't reach target test accuracy 99.4 %

 Results : Test Accuracy is 99.37

 **********************************************************************************************************************
-Version Number: Version 3.
+### Version Number: Version 3.

 Architecture : ![](Images/Add.png)

+Description : <br />
-Description : Observed model was overfitting in the version 2, so added dropout layers after conv4 and conv5 as we should not add near final output layer and got target accuracy and removed batchnorm before the last layer
+* Observed model was overfitting in the version 2, so added dropout layers after conv4 and conv5 as we should not add near final output layer and got target accuracy and removed batchnorm before the last layer

 Results : test accuracy is 99.43%

 **********************************************************************************************************************
-Version Number: Version 4.
+### Version Number: Version 4.

 Architecture : ![](Images/Add.png)

+Description : <br />
-Description : Added batch norm before the last layer and hit the highest test accuracy of all the versions which is 99.5 % at epoch 12 & 17 at below notebook
+* Added batch norm before the last layer and hit the highest test accuracy of all the versions which is 99.5 % at epoch 12 & 17 at below notebook
 Number of parameters are 18,058

 Results : v4.1 - test accuracy - 99.53% at epoch 15 at learning rate =0.02

           v4.2 - test accuracy - 99.5% at epoch 15 at learning rate = 0.01
 **********************************************************************************************************************
-Version Number: Version 5.
+### Version Number: Version 5.

 Architecture : ![](Images/Version5.png)

+Description : <br />
-Description : Added only 6 Convolution layers.
-Added Batch Normalization at each layer except last layer.
-Added Dropout layer at 3rd and 5th convolution layer.
+* Added only 6 Convolution layers.
+* Added Batch Normalization at each layer except last layer.
+* Added Dropout layer at 3rd and 5th convolution layer.
 Tried with 0.12, 0.10, 0.15 Dropout values.
 Tried 0.02 and 0.01 as learning rates.
-Number of parameters are 18,802
+* Number of parameters are 18,802

 Results : v5.1 - test accuracy - 99.55% at epoch 16 at learning rate =0.02 with BatchNormalization at end of each layer and drop out of 0.15